spack/spack/lib/spack/docs/packaging_guide.rst

 -----------------------------

 In some cases, more than one package can satisfy another package's dependency.
-One way this can happen is if a pacakge depends on a particular *interface*, but there are multiple *implementations* of the interface, and the package could be built with any of them.
+One way this can happen is if a package depends on a particular *interface*, but there are multiple *implementations* of the interface, and the package could be built with any of them.
 A *very* common interface in HPC is the `Message Passing Interface (MPI)